jkoppel/OIL/README.md

  - See http://en.wikipedia.org/wiki/One_instruction_set_computer

-How to Use
+Guide
 ==========

+ - Main documentation in oil.clj
  - macros.clj defines various helpers that expand into primitive sequences of sbz instructions
- - Follow the examples in oil_programs.clj
+ - Examples in oil_programs.clj

 Notes
 =====